 We offer this lung cancer screening technology at each of our hospitals across eastern North Carolina.

-- ECU Health Beaufort Hospital, 628 E. 12th Street, Washington
+- ECU Health Beaufort Hospital, a campus of ECU Health Medical Center, 628 E. 12th Street, Washington

 - ECU Health Bertie Hospital, 1403 S. King Street, Windsor